 This report presents the spatial distribution of the skill of the seasonal forecast ensemble mean in terms of anomaly correlation and root mean square error and compares it to the persistence and climatological benchmarks.
 We also go beyond the standard verification metrics to evaluate the ability of the models to represent the observed long-term trends.
 Results show that long-term trends contribute to the skill of seasonal forecasts.
 Although the forecasts capture the long-term trends in general, some regional aspects remain challenging.
+The reasons for the trend errors are multifarious.
+Part of these errors can be attributed to specific aspects of the ocean initialization, but others, such as the overestimation of the warming in the Eastern Pacific are likely associated with the response of models to the radiative forcing, and further research is needed to pin them down.
 Skill gains can be obtained by improving the trend representation in future forecasting systems.
 In the meantime, a forecast calibration procedure that corrects the linear trends can produce substantial skill gains.
 The results show that calibrated seasonal forecasts beat both the climatological and persistence benchmark almost at every location for all initial dates and lead times.
 A comparative assessment of the skill among variables is also presented.
 Therefore, results demonstrate the value of the seasonal forecasts for marine applications and highlight the importance of representing the decadal variability and trends in ocean heat content and sea level.